a-m-andrushko/Epidemic_simulation/README.md

 # Epidemic_simulation
-This is a project for Java class from Warsawa University of Technology
+This is a project for Java class from Warsaw University of Technology